mojochao/devbox/README.md

     devbox add
     devbox start
+    devbox setup

-    # copy local files to devbox with 'docker cp' and 'kubectl cp' as desired
+Note that the `devbox setup` command does not have to be run if you'd rather have complete control.
+You can copy local files to the devbox with 'docker cp' and 'kubectl cp' as desired if you wish.

 Once started and configuration, the devbox is used interactively in shells running in the devbox container or pod until no longer needed.